Piebee007/Setting-up-a-world-in-Gazebo/README.md

 ## Creating a map for RVIZ ##
 Creating a map for rviz involves taking a picture of the floor plan (either .png or .jpeg) and outputs a .pmg and a .yaml file which sets the scale of the map

+__BE AWARE:__ door diagrams and other marks in the picture will be perceived as a wall.
+Use software like paint to remove the unnecessary information

 1. Add the files needed which is in the _maps_ folder in the root directory
     1. Add the file [convert_to_binary.py](https://github.com/Piebee007/Setting-up-a-world-in-Gazebo/blob/main/convert_to_binary.py)
     2. Add the file [MakeROSMap.py](https://github.com/Piebee007/Setting-up-a-world-in-Gazebo/blob/main/MakeROSMap.py)